sykul/Maps2srs/README.md

 # Maps2srs
-A tool to convert street names into Anki cards.
+A tool to convert street names into csv flashcards which can be imported into apps such as Anki.
 A rough outline can be seen below.

 CLI User Input
 ==============